Ezku/equanimous-tribble/content/2-theoretical-framework/3-activity-theory.md

 The emotions involved with pressure and resistance expressed throughout the expansive learning cycle might be characterised, in exaggeration, like this:

 Primary
-:   "This thing sucks."
+:   "This thing that we're doing sucks."
 Secondary
 :   "Yes, but there is a reason why it has to suck like that."
 Tertiary
-:   "Look at what happened.
+:   "We made it differently and look at what happened.
 We should have known it would suck."
 Quaternary
-:   "The others think this sucks for them."
+:   "Now that we made it work, the others think this sucks for them."

 \citep{miettinen2006sources}: